WordPress has one of the most powerful revision systems available on any blogging platform.

 Get emails when WordPress revisions are created

-Revisionary also has anotification system that can send out emails like the one shown below.
-The link in the email will take you directly to the Revision Manager screen where you can publish or schedule the revision.
+PublishPress Revisions also has a notification system that can send out emails like the one shown below.
+The link in the email will take you directly to the Revision Queue screen where you can publish or schedule the revision.

-Go to Settings > Revisionary and you’ll see options for these Revisionary emails:
+Go to Revisions > Settings and you’ll see options for these PublishPress Revisions emails:

-All-in-all, Revisionary is a great option if you want to control who can update published content on your WordPress site.
+All-in-all, PublishPress Revisions is a great option if you want to control who can update published content on your WordPress site.